mavavilj/BareMusicFramework/README.md

 # Some proposed features of such framework:

-* It's written in C, since this allows most freedom in choosing to e.g. develop in other languages, while still leaving options for C-compatibility and high performance.
+* It's written in C, since this allows most freedom in choosing to e.g. develop in other languages, while still leaving options for C-compatibility (to use existing libraries) and high performance.
 * It has a modular architecture, which means that it contains "generic classes" that define what a musical program generally has or may have.
 The framework is meant to operate like Qt operates for GUIs.
 That is, when a developer wants to write DAW or a music program, then the framework has the essential parts for this and ways to extend them.
 This is not a new idea, because http://www.expdigital.co.uk/legacy2/developers.htm seemed like this, but this seemed legacy/abandoned.
 Infinity is also in C++.
 Pure Data and FAUST also do something along lines of a general framework, but are limited in some respects.
 * It's FLOSS, because this allows it to be retained in public domain (or near similar) use, so that anyone can use it.
+In particular, it's not a commercial platform like Reaktor or Usine for which you can develop plug-ins.

 # Related links/discussions/etc.: